Prompts for On-Brand AI Content That Converts

 Why Are Prompts So Important?

-AI works like this: what you give it-is what you get back.
-If you just say "Write a post about marketing," it’ll probably write something you've seen 100 times.
+AI works like this: what you give it is what you get back.
+If you just say "Write a post about marketing," it will probably write something you've seen 100 times.

 But if you say: "Write a post about how small businesses can use TikTok for promotion, in a relaxed and motivating tone, for an audience aged 20 to 30," the result will be way better.